givemepower8/Phaser3Practices/docs/COC.md

 ## Defence

+### Cannon

 ### Mortar

 Mortar cannot target troops within 4 tiles.

 ## Strategies

+Study your opponent's base.
 Take out opponent's defence so to launch more effective attack.

+Have a balanced attack system.

+If the base air defence level is low, use air troops.

+If the base ground defence level is strong, use hog rider, bowler, miner.

 [Strategy_Guides](https://clashofclans.fandom.com/wiki/Strategy_Guides)